Jackson's Art Blog

 Charcoal Pencils

 Charcoal pencils are made by putting compressed charcoal (so charcoal powder and a gum or wax binder) into a wooden jacket or very occasionally into a paper jacket similarly to a grease pencil.
 The most common wood used for the jacket of charcoal pencil is cedar.
-This development for charcoal makes it perfect for producing fine, clean and crisp drawings that you could produce with graphite pencils but with the added benefit that you can produce very deep black matte areas and shades that do not have a shine.
+This development for charcoal makes it perfect for producing fine, clean and crisp drawing with very deep black matt areas.

-An advantage of charcoal pencils over other charcoal forms is there is a much lower chance of breakage and they are easy to sharpen to a point, for the paper wrapped version you peel away rather than sharpening but you can use a sandblock to shape the tip.
-Both types of charcoal pencil allow you to use charcoal pencils to make tiny, considered and accurate drawings with a lot of control and potential for minute detail.
+An advantage of charcoal pencils over other charcoal forms is there is a much lower chance of breakage and they are easy to sharpen to a point.
+For the paper wrapped version you peel away rather than sharpening but you can use a sandblock to shape the tip.
+Both types of charcoal pencil allow you to make tiny, considered and accurate drawings with a lot of control and potential for minute detail.

 They are found in the same variety of hardnesses as compressed charcoal ranging from extra soft to hard, also referred to as 6B to HB.